trunk-studio/intern-tutorial/zpeng/README.md

 when the browser is opened, the terminal print 正確的程序 and browser print the right page

 **that is my eighth practice**

+**pracrice9 ＝ 了解i/o is asynchronous**
+JUST run...
+\n
+node practice9_index.js
+\n
+and open the two browser pages on localhost:8888/start and localhost:8888/upload
+\n
+you will find two pages are waiting the 10 second at the same time
+\n
+that is ,blocking
+**that is my ninth practice**